 If even one subgroup of students fails to meet just one of the criteria, the school fails to meet AYP.
 While all schools must report their progress toward meeting AYP, only schools that receive federal funding to help economically disadvantaged students are actually penalized if they fail to meet AYP goals.
-Schools that do not make AYP for two or more years in a row in the same subject enter Program Improvement (PI).
-They must offer students transfers to other schools in the district and, in their second year in PI, tutoring services as well.
+Schools that do not make AYP for two or more years in a row in the same

+FEDERAL AYP

-FEDERAL AYP ADEQUATE YEARLY PROG GRESS
+ADEQUATE YEARLY PROC GRESS

-Met AYP Yes
+Met AYP No

 Met schoolwide participation rate Yes

-Met schoolwide test score goals Yes
+Met schoolwide test score goals No

 Met subgroup participation rate Yes

-Met subgroup test score goals Yes
+Met subgroup test score goals No

 Met schoolwide API for AYP Yes

 Program Improvement school in 2009 Yes

 SOURCE: AYP is based on the Accountability Progress Report of December 2009.
-A school car be in Program Improvement based on students test results in the 2008-2009 school year or earlier.
+A school can be in Program Improvement based on students' test results in the 2008-2009 school year or earlier.